leowest/Play20/documentation/manual/scalaGuide/main/validation/ScalaValidationForm.md

 }
 ```

-The write object is not only used to serialize primitive types, it also formats data.
+Not only the write object serializes primitive types, it may also formats data when needed.
-For example, we want dates to be display using this format: "yyyy-MM-dd".
+In our example dates will be to be displayed using the "yyyy-MM-dd" format.

 `Form.fill` writes a `Computer` using `computerW`, and the resulting `Map[String, Seq[String]]` is then used by the `editForm` templates: